 - Have all required documentation assembled early and make sure ERAS is complete as of your initial upload.
 This allows us to issue an invitation and offer you the best choice of interview dates.

-- Have a strong personal statement.
+- Have a strong, well written personal statement.

 - Have strong letters of recommendation.
 Example: a neurosurgery recommendation would carry more weight than an OB-GYN recommendation.
 Please do not use a generic letter of recommendation.